 Laboratory science professionals play a vital role in the diagnosis, treatment, management, and prevention of disease.
 These professionals act as healthcare detectives behind the scenes, using both state-of-the-art biomedical instrumentation and manual methods to provide laboratory results to clinicians.
 Many medical decisions are based on laboratory results generated by laboratory professionals.

 Medical (clinical) laboratory professionals work in disciplines such as clinical chemistry, hematology, immunology, immunohematology (blood bank), microbiology, and molecular diagnostics.
 Medical laboratory professionals generate laboratory test results and can provide consultation as needed to healthcare practitioners, aiding in detecting cancer, stroke, diabetes, infectious disease, birth defects, heart attacks, and more.

 Why We Matter

 Laboratory science professionals are key members of today's healthcare team and are vital in contributing to quality patient care.
-Physicians, nurses, and other healthcare professionals rely on critical laboratory data used in treating patients.
+Physicians, nurses, and other healthcare professionals work with laboratory professionals to discuss critical laboratory data used in treating patients.
 Testing of blood, body fluids, and tissues requires accurate interpretation of these laboratory results, a function that laboratorians can assist in, thus providing a more complete picture of a patient’s health.
 This process includes: